jaranzie/jwksclient2/README.md

+The original version of this crate hasn't been updated in a while.
+This is especially impactful since the original includes a lock file, and the version specified for ring is unmaintained and has a outstanding RUST SEC advisory.

 [![Build Status](https://travis-ci.com/jfbilodeau/jwks-client.svg?branch=master)](https://travis-ci.com/jfbilodeau/jwks-client) [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![License:Apache](https://img.shields.io/badge/License-Apache-yellow.svg)](https://opensource.org/licenses/Apache-2.0) ![Minimum rustc version](https://img.shields.io/badge/rustc-stable-success.svg)

 JWKS-Client is a library written in Rust to decode and validate JWT tokens using a JSON Web Key Store.